 Hypothesis

 The hypothesis is the backbone of any empirical SE research paper.
-Before start writing, you should have answered a precise set of questions in your mind.
+Before starting writing, you should have answered a precise set of questions in your mind.
 Ask yourself: Is it useful to answer this?
 Is it novel?
 Is it really unknown?
 If the answer is yes, then you are on the right track.

 In opposition to other research fields, such as ML research, in SE, the hypothesis does not follow any pre-determined standards.
 In ML, your hypothesis could be, for instance, comparing the performance of a new model with respect to the state-of-the-art.
-However, in relevant empirical SE research, such previous work may no exist.
+However, in relevant empirical SE research, such previous work may not exist.
 Therefore, you end up having an additional task: to convince everyone about the relevance of your hypothesis.

 Data

 Data is what makes your results sound when claiming conclusions.
-Today, the tremendous adoption of open-source software has facilitated the acquisition of software-related data as never before.
+Nowadays, the tremendous adoption of open-source software has facilitated the acquisition of software-related data as never before.
 However, to collect such rich data, it is almost sure that you will need to implement your own software tools.
 This process implies additional implementation effort and data mining time for the researcher.
 The lack of standard data benchmarks in the field is a well-known problem.
 One of its causes is due to the rapid advance of software development techniques: the tools that are useful for researchers today may become useless in a couple of years.
 Therefore, you not only have to collect the data properly, but also to convince everyone that it is a representative subset of the real world.

 On the other hand, ML researchers deal with a completely different kind of data problem.
 The so-called datasets are almost a perpetual source of ground truth.
 For example, the iris dataset, introduced in 1988, is still used to compare the performance of standard ML learning algorithms, while the MNIST dataset is considered the baseline to explore the performance of deep learning models, since 1998.
 In contrast, the lack of standard datasets for testing the research hypothesis adds a burden to empirical SE researchers.